 Programmes

-The European Commission runs programmes for research and development, the development and management of building blocks, and for interoperability due to cross-border services.
+The European Commission runs programmes for research and development, the development and management of building blocks, and interoperability to support cross-border services.
 These usually have a broader scope than just government.
-Calls are regularly issued forproposals related to the European Digital Strategy.
+Calls for proposals are regularly issued related to the European Digital Strategy.

 Programmes from 2021

 - The Digital Europe programme focuses on building strategic digital capabilities across the EU and the widespread application of digital technologies.
 The five pillars of the programme are: AI, blockchain, supercomputing, cybersecurity, and interoperability.
-Digital Innovation Hubs play a key role in the implementation of the programme.
+Digital Innovation Hubs play a key role in implementing the programme.

 - The Horizon Europe programme sets aside a total of €100 billion for research and innovation by 2027.